-The Museum's endowment consists of two individual funds established for a variety of purposes.
-Its endowment includes donor-restricted funds for income and collection purposes.
+The Museum's endowments include both donor-restricted funds and funds designated by the Board to function as endowments.
+The donor-restricted endowment includes funds for income and collection purposes.
 As required by generally accepted accounting principles (GAAP), net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.